 Trump may have said, “like, 14 or 15” instead of ‘9’, but 9 covers was still a record – more on that later.

 There are points to make about his words.
 He said, “I’ve been on their cover, like, 14 or 15 times.”
-Second generation first language English speakers will understand in a wink what Trump meant when he said ‘like.’
-It is a more casual version of “about” or “approximately,” and is often used half seriously.
+Second-generation first language English speakers will understand instantly what Trump meant when he said ‘like.’
+It is a more casual version of “about” or “approximately,” and is often used half-seriously.
 A person in his age group might say, “Man, I was like, starving,” when he was, in fact, just hungry.
 Or, he might say, “The restaurant was like, a million miles away!”
 The word is often used in a deliberately exaggerated way by Trump’s generation.